GeneCloud1485/Drama-in-History/docs/4_combat/Archive/wip_combat.md

 > 2 net successes, no quads = 2pt wound to one of the target's arms
 > Knock-down power is 9 + 2 successes - 4 for range - 1 for target's arm = 6, likely to disadvantage the target

-> If that same target had been at Mid range, with the same roll
+> If that same target had been at Close range, with the same roll
 ![[Pasted image 20231031194040.png]]
 > 3 net successes, a trip = +1 wound pt = 4pt wound to the target's arm
 > Target marks a 3pt wound, plus another 1pt and is downed, as they don't have another 3pt Flesh slot available